I still get people who fail

 First is that the four Orange County residents who

-sign as character references on your application must fill in a short
+sign as character references on your application, (required by ny law,) must also fill in a short

 You will be given 4 copies of the questionnaire